 Purpose of the test

-The purpose of a ferritin test is to determine whether your body is storing a normal amount of iron.
+The test determines whether your body is storing a normal amount of iron.

-The result of a ferritin test may be interpreted alone, but most often it is evaluated at the same time as blood tests, liver function tests, or iron studies.
-Ferritin testing is used to screen for, diagnose, or monitor certain conditions.
+It is usually evaluated at the same time as blood tests, liver function tests, or iron studies, but a ferritin test result may be interpreted alone.
+Ferritin testing is used to screen for, diagnose, or monitor certain conditions, including:

 - Iron deficiency anemia: If your body’s iron levels are consistently low, iron deficiency can progress to anemia.
 Low iron levels in the blood reduce production of red blood cells, which affects the body’s ability to deliver enough oxygen to muscles and organs.